 Your flight training will be one-on-one basis with your instructor.
 The schedule is flexible and all up to you.
 You will get your account and make your own booking on-line when you are ready.
 We are only taking a limited amount of students to ensure that YOUR progress is our Mission.
 Some pilots will be able to fly the broom stick, but most will be flying one of our Cessna.

 ….but I am busy and can not attend the classes.
 Again not a problem our Ground instructor will come to your house, office or anywhere you like to learn and bring along all the stuff you need to get ready for your lessons.

 Flight training for the fixed wing PPL is done six days a week, 52 weeks a year.
 AAFC is proud to be able to finish keen students in as short of a time frame as 8 weeks as we are limiting the students per Instructor to 6 persons only.
-Primary training aircraft is a Cessna 150 M as well as a 172P, 180 horse power upgraded by Airplanes engine, equipped with a full IFR panel, GPS and Auto Pilot.
-Other aircrafts are a Piper Warrior, a TB20 as well as a Cessna 172M.
+Primary training aircraft is a Cessna 150 M as well as a 172P, 180 horse power, equipped with a full IFR panel, GPS and Auto Pilot.
+Other aircrafts are a TB20 as well as a Cessna 172M.
 For the advanced pilot a Cessna 182 is used to do training on variable pitch props.

 We will be flying a Cessna 172P 1985 with the Penn Yan overhauled and Air Planes upgraded to a 180 horsepower engine, with a 76 inch Sensenich propeller, the favourite of Andreas.
 Captain Chow likes the Cessna 172N model with its hugh fuel tanks that hold 7 hours endurance.
 Captain Omar can be found flying our Cessna 172 SP, the latest in our stable.
 Or the more economic solution, our Cessna 150, and all the training will be step by step as per the syllabus approved by the Department of Civil Aviation.